Thomas Burton O'Connor

-Tom O'Connor (July 28, 1914 – July 24, 1952) was an American journalist & editor.
-He wrote for the Harvard Journal, Los Angeles Evening News, New York PM, and the New York Daily Compass.
+Tom O'Connor (July 28, 1914 – July 24, 1952) was an American journalist and editor.
+He wrote for the Harvard Journal, Los Angeles Daily News, New York PM, and the New York Daily Compass.
 He was among the first television anchors on CBS.
-In 1952, he was called before the House Un-American Activities Committee.
+In 1952, he was called before the House Un-American Activities Committee (HUAC).
 He died of a sudden heart attack two months after testifying before HUAC.

 Early life and education

 O’Connor was born in Nampa, Idaho.
-He attended Wilson High in Long Beach, CA after moving there with his family.
+He attended Wilson High in Long Beach, California after moving there with his family.